MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

 ## Use the Microsoft mobile operator portal

-The Microsoft mobile operator configuration portal (MOCP) is a web-based tool that allows Mobile Operators (MOs) to submit APN updates to Microsoft.
+The Microsoft mobile operator configuration portal (MOCP) is a web-based tool that allows mobile operators (MOs) to submit APN updates to Microsoft.
 The MOCP is used to submit APN updates for the COSA database.
 For more information about the MOCP, see the [Microsoft mobile operator configuration portal](https://aka.ms/moconfig).

 For more information about the mobile operator portal, see the [Mobile operator configuration portal guide](mobile-operator-configuration-portal-guide.md).